 Following a vision to bring balance to higher education and tackling a long-discussed desire to build a four-year university in Somerset, Mayor Keck is the founder and board chairman of the University of Somerset, a private research university rooted in the classic liberal arts tradition while embracing technological innovation and scientific development.

-Mayor Keck has been married to his lovely wife Tiffany for 11 years, and they have three beautiful daughters, Olyvia (9), Oaklee (6) and Olsen (3).
+Mayor Keck and his wife Tiffany have three young daughters, Olyvia, Oaklee and Olsen.